When you apply, you are expected to have:

 The Government has targeted the presence of a physical education specialist in every primary school as part of a drive to increase healthy lifestyles.

 This PGCE provides you with a high-quality initial teacher education experience.
 It will prepare you to teach the whole national curriculum across the 5-11 age range in key stages 1 and 2 while developing a specific specialism in primary physical education.
-Spending a significant amount of time undertaking professional practice placements in schools and other educational settings, you will be supported in meeting the Teachers’ Standards, gaining the professional skills, knowledge, understanding and attitudes necessary for a successful first year as a Newly Qualified Teacher (NQT).
+Spending a significant amount of time undertaking professional practice placements in schools and other educational settings, you will be supported in meeting the Teachers’ Standards, gaining the professional skills, knowledge, understanding and attitudes necessary for a successful two-year induction as an early career teacher.

 Graduating as a primary physical education specialist, you will model excellent practice and be ready to lead colleagues in the development of enriching, engaging and challenging PE lessons which will inspire and enthuse children.

 If you are a prospective UK student who will be joining this PGCE in academic year 2021/22, the tuition fee will be £9,250.
 Tuition fees for international students enrolling on the programme in academic year 2021/22 are £13,500.
 Exemptions apply for EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, who may be eligible for the UK tuition fee rate.